zeplar-exe/MacroMat/README.md

 # MacroMat

-MacroMat is a modern macro and hotkey creation language built with BakedEnv to expand upon AutoHotKey's syntax and features.
+MacroMat is a modern macro and hotkey creation library built with BakedEnv to expand upon AutoHotKey's syntax and features.

 Features.